-Strong inhibitor of melanin production that has long been established as the most effective ingredient for reducing and potentially eliminating brown spots and hyperpigmentation from melasma (Source: Journal of Dermatological Science, August, 2001, Supplemental, pages 68–75), meaning that it prevents skin from making the substance responsible for skin color.
-Hydroquinone does not bleach the skin, which is why “bleaching agent” is a misnomer; it can’t remove pigment from the skin cell but it can limit melanin production.
+Strong inhibitor of melanin (skin pigment) production that has long been established as the most effective ingredient for reducing and potentially eliminating brown spots and hyperpigmentation from melasma, because it prevents skin from producing melanin, the substance responsible for skin color.
+Hydroquinone does not bleach the skin, which is why “bleaching agent” is a misnomer; it can’t remove pigment from the skin cell, but it can limit melanin production.

 Some concerns about hydroquinone’s safety on skin have been expressed, but the research regarding topical application indicates that negative reactions are minor, are the result of using extremely high concentrations, or result from using it in combination with other agents such as glucocorticoids or mercury iodine.
 This is particularly true in Africa, where adulterated skin-lightening products are commonplace.
 According to Howard I. Maibach, M.D., professor of dermatology at the University of California School of Medicine, San Francisco, “Overall, adverse events reported with the use of hydroquinone ... have been relatively few and minor in nature....
-To date there is no evidence of adverse systemic reactions following the use of hydroquinone, and it has been around for over 30 years in skin-care products.”
+To date there is no evidence of adverse systemic reactions following the use of hydroquinone, and it has been around for over 30 years in skincare products.”
 Maibach also stated that “hydroquinone is undoubtedly the most active and safest skin-depigmenting substance....”

 Despite the controversy, abundant research from reputable sources shows hydroquinone to be safe and effective.
 Surprisingly, there is even research showing that workers who handle pure hydroquinone actually have a lower incidence of cancer than the population as a whole.
 [5,6,7,8]